 Sex sells.
 Nothing new about that.
 It’s always been like that, hasn’t it?
-But it feels that in year 2017 the statement is beginning to lose some of its colossal weight.
+But it feels that in these days the statement is beginning to lose some of its colossal weight.

 Exposure to all forms for nudity has never big as immense as it is now, thanks to continuous pushing of the envelope of the formula that has always proven to work and nonetheless because of the immeasurable development of media and communication.

 With a smartphone in our hand we have access to just about anything at anytime and anyplace.
 And even though we access all that through a tiny 2D screen, we still have access to more than we did ever in our history.
 It's whole another subject that we often chose that very same tiny 2D screen to experience stuff that's right in front of our very nose.